 So, if President Biden does order members of the military to take the vaccine, the failure to comply would be treated as a criminal act and could result in prosecution, confinement, and premature separation from the military in the form of a dishonorable discharge.
 For Officers, they could also face liability for a violation of article 133; the catch all provision banning any behavior deemed “conduct unbecoming an officer and gentleman.”
 This is the worst-case scenario for anyone on active duty with the military for a “failure to follow a lawful order” type prosecution.

 As of May 2021, a large percentage of the uniformed military remains unvaccinated.
 Many have come to believe the nature of the vaccine’s “emergency use authorization” and the relative rush to the market make taking the vaccine too risky for their individual liking.
-This is an understandable and rational concern; however, when a member joins the military they sign a contract with a provision that fundamentally states that the military can do “what is in the best interests of the service” at any given time.
+[Note: the FDA granted fully approval to the Pfizer Covid-19 vaccine in August 2021] This is an understandable and rational concern; however, when a member joins the military they sign a contract with a provision that fundamentally states that the military can do “what is in the best interests of the service” at any given time.
 This means the military leaders can lawfully order you into situations where there might be an extreme risk to your health and safety.
 So whether it be a ordering you into a perilous battle or requiring you to receive certain vaccinations, they have the authority to do so without legal repercussion in most cases.